rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ## CSS Frameworks {#css-framework}

-If you have followed this guid religiously, I recommended _the best_ CSS course that I could find ([_FreeCodeCamp Interactive CSS Course_](https://www.freecodecamp.org/learn/responsive-web-design/)) and you have completed it (at least I hope) but the problem with plain CSS is that it is not _scalable_ what I mean by that is, as the project grows larger and larger the maintainability of CSS decreases rapidly.
+If you have followed this guide religiously, I recommended _the best_ CSS course that I could find ([_FreeCodeCamp Interactive CSS Course_](https://www.freecodecamp.org/learn/responsive-web-design/)) and you have completed it (at least I hope) but the problem with plain CSS is that it is not _scalable_ what I mean by that is, as the project grows larger and larger the maintainability of CSS decreases rapidly.

-Styles are overriding each other, new styles is making the old styles go nuts, the new guy just used `!important` everywhere and, now everyone is holding their re-iterating their life choices.
+Styles are overriding each other, new styles are making the old styles go nuts, the new guy just used `!important` everywhere and, now everyone is holding their re-iterating their life choices.
 It is a disaster.

-Though many great developers have come up with various system to fix all theses issues (_[symantic class names](https://css-tricks.com/semantic-class-names/) for example_), plain CSS is still a disaster, especially for someone who hasn't worked on large scale projects.
+Though many great developers have come up with various systems to fix all these issues (_[symantic class names](https://css-tricks.com/semantic-class-names/) for example_), plain CSS is still a disaster, especially for someone who hasn't worked on large scale projects.

 > ### “Best practices” don’t actually work.
 >